 This summer, Field Mouse return from 2014’s melancholic dream-pop offering, Hold Still Life, with their reinvented third album, Episodic.
-The American quintet have seemingly opted to distance themselves from any previous misconceptions that they are solely a dream-pop band.
+The American quintet has seemingly opted to distance themselves from any previous misconceptions that they are solely a dream-pop band.
 Instead, the record is punchier from the off, citing pop-punk drum fills and indie-infused riffage.

 ‘The Mirror’ opens Episodic with a glorious beat and unapologetic rhythm guitars reminiscent of Canada’s Japandroids; and although Rachel Browne is by no means the strongest vocalist out there, the new album’s lead single lends itself to her soft punky vocals which are far more pronounced than in Episodic’s predecessor.
 Track two, ‘Half-Life’, meanders in with a sombre tone before Browne, amongst killer guitar distortion and feedback, launches into the life-affirming chorus – “I’ve lived more hours than you/ I’ve lived more lives than you”.